dijkm88/ms1/README.md

 Furthermore, there is an introductory paragraph, explaining the process once more, to reassure the (potential) customer of what will happen after it's booked.

 The contact form, which is currently used for bookings, has a dropdown, where the (potential) customer can select the treatment.
 This dropdown isn't required, but the remaining fields are mandatory fields.
 Once the booking is received, the owner will contact the customer, to confirm appointment and discuss the options.

+__Gallery__

+To be filled in

+### Existing Features ###

 ### Features left to implement in future releases ###
 * A toggle button for English / Dutch, as the site-owner has her business in Amsterdam, The Netherlands.
 This way, the site is able to be attractive to not only native speaking people from the Netherlands, but also English speaking people who live in the Netherlands, or who search for a nail salon online.
+* Google Analytics - for understanding what a customer does, where they come from, and, to adjust the customers furture advertisement needs (Youtube, Facebook, Groupon)
+* Insert a GDPR pop-up, to notify the visitor, and, giving them the option to agree on the tracking terms, or to refuse them

 ## Technology used ##
 - - - -
+* The project has been realized with __HTML__, __CSS__.
-The project uses __Auto Prefixer__ to make sure code is aligned on all different browsers -  [Auto Prefixer](https://autoprefixer.github.io/ "Autoprefixer CSS online")
+* The project uses __Auto Prefixer__ to make sure code is aligned on all different browsers -  [Auto Prefixer](https://autoprefixer.github.io/ "Autoprefixer CSS online")
-The project uses __Fancybox__ for both the gallery section and the certification section -  [Fancybox](http://fancyapps.com/fancybox/3/ "Fancybox 3")
+* The project uses __Fancybox__ for both the gallery section and the certification section -  [Fancybox](http://fancyapps.com/fancybox/3/ "Fancybox 3")
-The project uses __Material Design for Bootstrap__ MDB Bootstrap 4.8.5 -  [MDB](https://mdbootstrap.com/ "MDB")
+* The project uses __Material Design for Bootstrap__ MDB Bootstrap 4.8.5 -  [MDB](https://mdbootstrap.com/ "MDB")
-The project also used __Font Awesome__ - release 5.8.2 to supply icons -  [Font Awesome](https://fontawesome.com/ "Font Awesome")
+* The project also used __Font Awesome__ - release 5.8.2 to supply icons -  [Font Awesome](https://fontawesome.com/ "Font Awesome")
-The project uses __Google Fonts__ to style the website fonts -  [Google Fonts](https://fonts.google.com/ "Google Fonts")
+* The project uses __Google Fonts__ to style the website fonts -  [Google Fonts](https://fonts.google.com/ "Google Fonts")
+* The project uses __Popper.js__ for Javascript popups and responsive navigation - [Popper.js](https://popper.js.org/ "Popper.js")
+* The project uses __Pixabay__ for a license free backgound for the Book An Appointment section header - [Pixabay](https://pixabay.com/ "Pixabay")

 ## Testing ##
 - - - -